 Gotemba Premium Outlet in Shizuoka Prefecture might be the most beautiful outlet mall on the list, as Japan’s iconic Mount Fuji towers over the area.
-With over 200 shops, it is one of Japan’s largest outlet malls.
+With around 290 shops, it is one of Japan’s largest outlet malls.

 Next to apparel, you’ll also find a plethora of living goods, wine specialty stores, and many more!
 Prominent examples are Tefal (you might know it as T-Fal), Wedgwood, and Ralph Lauren Home.

 As far as restaurants go, we especially recommend Idebok.
 It’s a crepe and soft serve specialty store that’ll tickle your taste buds with creations made from fresh milk straight from Shizuoka’s local farms.
 For a savory meal, try Numazu Uogashi-zushi or Torafuku!

 Access from Tokyo is surprisingly convenient, with buses running from Shinjuku Station, Ikebukuro Station, and Tokyo Station.
 Especially if you’re planning to go to Hakone and its hot springs, take the opportunity and a direct bus to Gotemba Premium Outlet.
 Alternatively, the Odakyu Romancecar (Asagiri Limited Express) takes you from Shinjuku Station to Gotemba Station in about 96 minutes.
 From there, take a free bus to the outlet mall.

 GOTEMBA PREMIUM OUTLETS御殿場 プレミアムアウトレット